 - Remove problematic users and disable their ability to rejoin when asked

 Pre-Planning Makes a Difference

 Here are the steps your organization should take both in advance and in the moment to prepare for and document the incident and to catch those responsible.

 To assist law enforcement in tracking and responding to zoombombing incidents, it is important to preserve as much information as possible.
-Make sure all meetings are recorded, and if not, hit record button as soon as some misbehavior is noted.
-Also save the chat before leaving the meeting.
+Make sure all meetings are recorded, and if not, hit the record button as soon as some misbehavior is noted.
+Also, save the chat before leaving the meeting.
 Take Screen Shots.
-Click “Manage Participants” and take a photo on computer or with phone.
+Click “Manage Participants” and take a photo on a computer or with the phone.